danny6869/midi-ble-footswitch/README/reference-pedal-curves.md

-# Direction & Curve Types Constants
+# Direction & Curve Types

 When adding an expression pedal with a call to controllerObj->addNoteButton(), you can specify what direction the pedal